superboum/freebox_metrics/README.md

 Analyze
 -------

 *To be done.
-Come back later, I will probably use*
+Come back later, I will probably commit some R files*